To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Key Features

-- Two monitoring stations that are interconnected, so if one goes down (e.g., due to a natural disaster), another is there as a backup
+• The two monitoring stations are interconnected, so if one goes down (e.g., due to a natural disaster), another is there as a backup

 Battery Backup